NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

 DWG was able to identify 363 new mutations in resistant isolates.

+A more comprehensive analysis of the results can be found in [`results/Analisys-of-DGW-results--AST-set-.html`](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/results/Analysis-of-DGW-results.html)

+### Random testset

+A random set of 3000 genome accession IDs for *Acinetobacter baumannii*, *Pseudomonas aeruginosa* and *Klebsiella pneumoniae* (1000 isolates for each) were obtained using NCBI’s datasets as described [here](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/tree/main/results).

+DGW identified 877 mutations out of the 3000 isolates analyzed
+ - 150 mutations were present in MicroBIGG-E too
+ - 727 new mutations in 353 isolates

-A more comprehensive analysis of the results can be found in [`results/Analisys-of-DGW-results.html`](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/results/Analysis-of-DGW-results.html)
+A more comprehensive analysis of the results can be found in [`results/Analisys-of-DGW-results--randomset-.html`](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/tree/main/results).

 ## Future Work